Atolla jellyfish: Description

 The body of Atolla wyvillei has a bell shape, of around 20–174 mm in diameter, and is rimmed by several moderately long tentacles, including a single, long, hypertrophied tentacle, which has several purposes, including aid in predation as well as aid in reproduction.
 These jellyfish do not have a digestive system, a respiratory system, a circulatory system, or a central nervous system.

 Distribution and habitat

-Atolla wyvillei is found all over the globe in the deep ocean.
-There has been evidence of them found in The deep ocean in a depth from 1000 to 4000 m, an area commonly called the “Midnight Zone” (Unknown, 2013).
+Atolla wyvillei is found around the globe in the deep ocean.
+There has been evidence of them at a depth from 1000 to 4000 m, an area commonly called the "Midnight Zone" (Unknown, 2013).

 Behavior and ecology

 Reproduction

 Atolla wyvillei can reproduce in two different ways.
 They can reproduce asexually like many other jellyfish species.
 This process involves the development into polyps that then produce buds that grow into larvae.
 Atolla wyvillei can also reproduce sexually.
 They attach themselves to another Atolla wyvillei by grabbing them with their hypertrophied tentacle and pulling themselves toward the other to mate.